s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 - The encoding is often tied to a particular programming language, and reading the data in another language is very difficult.
 - In order to restore data in the same object types, the decoding process needs to be able to instantiate arbitrary classes.
 - Efficiency problems in using CPU and RAM.

+## JSON, XML, and Binary Variants
+They are widely known, widely supported, and almost as widely disliked.
+JSON, XML, and CSV are textual formats, and thus somewhat human-readable. they also have some subtle problems: